ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 ## Why I Did This Project

+## TL;DR

+Using SQL and Power BI, I analyzed how demand volatility, production bottlenecks, and quality issues interact at AdventureWorks.
+The analysis shows that revenue loss is driven by underproduction of high-demand items, long manufacturing cycle times, and quality-related scrap during peak demand periods.

 I worked on this project as part of my learning journey in Business Intelligence, with the goal of understanding how **sales demand, production performance, and quality issues** are connected in a real business scenario.